Dollar Bank

-Dollar Bank is a full-service regional savings bank serving both individuals and business customers, operating more than 70 offices throughout Pennsylvania, Ohio, and Virginia.
-The bank's Pennsylvania headquarters is located in downtown Pittsburgh, Ohio headquarters is located in downtown Cleveland, and Virginia headquarters is located in Hampton Roads.
+Dollar Bank is a full-service regional savings bank serving both individuals and business customers, operating more than 90 offices throughout Pennsylvania, Ohio, Maryland, and Virginia.
+The bank's corporate headquarters is in downtown Pittsburgh alongside its Pennsylvanian regional headquarters.
+The Ohio headquarters is located in downtown Cleveland, and the Virginian headquarters is located in Hampton Roads.

 History

 Founding

-Charles A. Colton (1807–1881), a Hartford, Connecticut native, moved to Pittsburgh with his family in 1850 to sell insurance.
-Mills, factories, coal mines and other industries in the fast-growing Pittsburgh region were drawing thousands of people annually, Americans and immigrants alike, in search of work.
+Charles A. Colton (1807–1881), a Hartford, Connecticut, native, moved to Pittsburgh with his family in 1850 to sell insurance.
+Mills, factories, coal mines, and other industries in the fast-growing Pittsburgh region drew thousands of people in search of work annually, Americans and immigrants alike.
 Colton recognized the need for a mutual bank to serve the interests of the working class.

 On July 19, 1855, Dollar Bank opened for business as "The Pittsburgh Dollar Savings Institution".
 For $1, anyone could open a savings account.
 The first day's deposits totaled $53, which included two dollars from Charles Colton's 10-year-old son.
 Colton was the only salaried employee for the first three-and-a-half years of the institution's existence.
 In 1858, "The Pittsburgh Dollar Savings Institution". changed its name to Dollar Savings Bank.

-A survey by The Daily Post in November 1880 revealed that the trade of iron worker was the most common occupation among depositors who opened accounts that year.
-Artisans (stonemasons, plasterers, millwrights and other skilled trades) were the second most common by occupation, followed by porters, waiters, clerks, salesmen, bookkeepers, farmers and coal miners.
+A survey by The Daily Post in November 1880 revealed that the trade of ironworkers was the most common occupation among depositors who opened accounts that year.
+Artisans (stonemasons, plasterers, millwrights, and other skilled trades) were the second most common occupation, followed by porters, servers, clerks, salespeople, bookkeepers, farmers, and coal miners.
 Women comprised 45% of Dollar Bank's savings account holders.

 At the time of Colton's death in 1881, Dollar Savings Bank had more depositors and more money on deposit ($6.5 million) than any of the other 17 banks in the city.
 Colton had personally handled the opening of more than 10,000 savings accounts of the 65,000+ accounts in total that Dollar Savings Bank had recorded in its ledgers over the first 26 years.